Somewhere Safe to Stay Hub opens

 Under 1 Roof opens

 Making use of a redundant building next door to Highwater House, St Martins, in partnership with NHS Norfolk, created a fit for purpose resource centre.
-The ground floor is home to City Reach, a team of health professionals providing primary health care services to homeless people and other vulnerable adults.
-On the first floor St Martins provides people – past and present service users - with access to informal learning and work opportunities.
+The ground floor is home to the Vulnerable Adult Service, a team of health professionals providing primary health care services to homeless people and other vulnerable adults.
+On the first floor St Martins provides people with access to informal learning and work opportunities.